+The 2018 Funders Marketplace at DCDC18 will be held on Tuesday 20 November.
 The Funders Marketplace is an RLUK initiative, introduced to DCDC last year and developed further during 2018 in collaboration with a growing number of UK-based funding bodies whose remits are relevant for museums, libraries and archives holding special collections.

 The network of funders forms a key part of RLUK’s Special Collections Programme, the main driver for RLUK’s strategic activities and aims in this area.
 The goal of this year’s marketplace is to bring funders together with professionals from cultural heritage organisations.
 A series of short presentations on current funding opportunities from each funder represented will be followed by 1:1 surgery sessions, offering delegates a timed opportunity to pitch potential projects and share ideas for enhancing and strengthening collections across the country and beyond.